QuantEcon/lecture-source-py/source/rst/markov_jump_lq.rst

                           f2_vals=[1., 1.],
                           d_vals=[1., 1.]):
         """
-        Construct matrices that maps the problem described in example 1 into a Markov jump linear quadratic dynamic programming problem
+        Construct matrices that map the problem described in example 1 into a Markov jump linear quadratic dynamic programming problem
         """